protyposis/MediaPlayer-Extended/README.md

     dependencies {
         ...
-        compile 'net.protyposis.android.mediaplayer:mediaplayer:3.1.0-SNAPSHOT'
-        compile 'net.protyposis.android.mediaplayer:mediaplayer-dash:3.1.0-SNAPSHOT'
-        compile 'net.protyposis.android.mediaplayer:mediaplayer-gles:3.1.0-SNAPSHOT'
-        compile 'net.protyposis.android.mediaplayer:mediaplayer-gles-flowabs:3.1.0-SNAPSHOT'
+        compile 'net.protyposis.android.mediaplayer:mediaplayer:4.0.0-SNAPSHOT'
-        compile 'net.protyposis.android.mediaplayer:mediaplayer-gles-qrmarker:3.1.0-SNAPSHOT'
+        compile 'net.protyposis.android.mediaplayer:mediaplayer-dash:4.0.0-SNAPSHOT'
     }

-### Components ###
+### Modules ###

-The library is split into several logical components, comprising the base MediaPlayer and additional optional components that extend the functionality of the base.

 #### MediaPlayer ####

-The base component provides the `MediaPlayer`, which can be used as a replacement for the Android [MediaPlayer](http://developer.android.com/reference/android/media/MediaPlayer.html), and the `VideoView`, which can be used as a replacement for the Android [VideoView](http://developer.android.com/reference/android/widget/VideoView.html).
+The base module provides the `MediaPlayer`, which can be used as a replacement for the Android [MediaPlayer](http://developer.android.com/reference/android/media/MediaPlayer.html), and the `VideoView`, which can be used as a replacement for the Android [VideoView](http://developer.android.com/reference/android/widget/VideoView.html).
 To load a video, use either the compatibility methods known from the Android API to specify a file or URI, or supply a `UriSource`.